Et Moriemur – Επιγραμματα (Epigrammata)

 Czech atmospheric doom purveyors Et Moriemur released their latest album, inspired by Ancient Greece.
 The music hardly sounds Greek (at all), but the concept, imagery, and a few excerpts here and there definitely are. Επιγραμματα is funerally slow, and what I like is that they often include acoustic passages, which offers a nice change of pace.
 The vocal work is also of note: it often sounds like monophonic choir chants, and that’s always a good thing to have in a doom album!

 We don’t often get news from the small falciform country of Croatia, but Them Moose Rush are good news!
 The Mars Volta-inspired progressive rock bands are not a rarity by any means, but they’re almost always worth listening to, as they all offer different perspectives on this subgenre.
-Don’t Pick Your Nose somewhat follows Wild Throne’s punkier trail, but doesn’t go as far into unbridled energy as them.
+Don’t Pick Your Noise somewhat follows Wild Throne’s punkier trail, but doesn’t go as far into unbridled energy as them.
 Still, if you crave for psychedelic, hard-hitting progressive jams, don’t sleep on it!

 Bernhard Meyer – Murmuration